 “Multiple complex collection strategies based on customer segmentation and company codes”

 This led to bigger processes with smaller results.
 Different strategies had to be aligned with multiple customer segments keeping in mind that the whole process needed to be very precise as well as concise.
 A very small variety of options were available when it came to different strategies for different customers and collections.

 “No structured format and absence of a standard strategy for dunning activities”

 Due to a lot of manual work, a huge room for human errors was created which led to a lot of mistrust inside as well as outside the company.
 Segmentation and prioritization didn’t seem to go hand in hand anymore and seemed like two completely different roads.

 The new age Hercules, which were the dedicated collectors sorted all the tasks very swiftly :

 You must be wondering how could so many things be sorted all at once?
 That’s when segmentation was based on rules and strategies while account prioritization was based on proactive collections.
 Prioritizing accounts based on the due date and other such static parameters reduced the collector’s workload.
 Accounts were also prioritized based on varying parameters like customer behavior which simplified the job.

 In the modern age, automation has been the answer to just about every question.
 But how did it solve the problem of non-standardized correspondence?
-Correspondences were based on the level of collections risk, messages were personalized, relevant files were attached and customer
+Automated correspondences were based on the level of collections risk, messages were personalized, relevant files were attached and customer

 information was automatically captured.
 Sending out mass emails at the click